quicwg/base-drafts/draft-ietf-quic-transport.md

 require multiple round trips or retransmissions of this data.

-The payload of an Initial packet includes a CRYPTO_HS frame (or frames), containing a cryptographic handshake message, ACK frames, or both.
+The payload of an Initial packet includes a CRYPTO_HS frame (or frames) containing a cryptographic handshake message, ACK frames, or both.
 The first CRYPTO_HS frame sent always begins at an offset of 0 (see {{handshake}}).
 The client's complete first message MUST fit in a single packet (see {{handshake}}).
 Note that if the server sends a